Can A Christian Relationship Be Toxic?

 A Toxic Christian Relationship Can Be Saved

 There is always room for redemption. often a person needs support before they see a couple counselor.
 An excellent starting point is to find a therapist that understands the tenets of Christianity who can help you sort out how the marriage is affecting you.
 If elements of this post resonate with you, I invite you to reach out for support for support before you go to marriage counseling.
-To click to read more about Christian Counseling.
+To click to read more about Christian psychology.